Dutch businesses rush for government assistance as coronavirus bites

-AMSTERDAM, March 16 (Reuters) - At least 20,000 Dutch companies have flooded the government with requests for financial assistance to mitigate the impact of the coronavirus epidemic, the Social Affairs Ministry said on Monday.
+AMSTERDAM (Reuters) - At least 27,000 Dutch companies have flooded the government with requests for financial assistance to mitigate the impact of the coronavirus epidemic, the Social Affairs Ministry said on Monday.

-The requests would enable businesses to send home 300,000 employees with the state paying a portion of their salaries, the ANP news agency reported.
+The requests would enable businesses to send home nearly 400,000 employees with the state paying a portion of their salaries, the ANP news agency reported.
 By contrast, there are usually 200 such requests per year.

+Businesses in the Netherlands can send staff home to cut costs and a portion of their salaries are paid in the form of state-funded unemployment benefits.

 Companies confronted with a decline of at least 20% in business for a period of at least two weeks are generally eligible for the employment-reduction scheme.
 The government eased those requirements over the weekend as large segments of the economy came to a standstill.